karan9576/delta-demo/README.md

 # delta-demo
-this is just a demo repository
+this is just a demo repository.